LJMUAstroecology/flirpy/README.md

 Support for the Lepton is coming soon, but will probably be limited to the Raspberry Pi for the time being.

+**It is strongly recommended that you use Python 3"".
+I have tried to ensure that certain functions are portable between Python 2 and 3, mainly those involved with camera communication (for example if you want to use flirpy with ROS, most of the important stuff works).
+However, some file IO is hit and miss on Python 2 due to differences in regexes.
+Python 2 is effectively end of life and while I'd like to support both, it's a low priority.
+Submit a PR if you like!

 ## Library organisation

 The library is organised into logical sections: